LeonLow97-Sandbox/java-spring-security/notes.md

 <img src="./lecture_notes/authentication-vs-authorization.png" />

 - Authorities/Roles information in Spring Security is stored inside `GrantedAuthority`.
+    - Inside `UserDetails` interface which is a contract of the user inside the Spring Security, the authorities of a user stored in the form of collection in `GrantedAuthority`.
 - `SimpleGrantedAuthority` is the default implementation class of GrantedAuthority interface inside Spring Security framework.

 ```java